 (d) The Start-Up Time function must be strictly monotonically increasing, i.e., the Start-Up Time must increase as down time increases.

-For Participating Load, a single Shut-Down time in minutes is the time required for the resource to Shut-Down after receiving a Dispatch Instruction.
+For Participating Load and for a Proxy Demand Resource, a single Shut-Down time in minutes is the time required for the resource to Shut-Down after receiving a Dispatch Instruction.

-30.7.9 Format and Validation of Start-Up Costs and Shut-Down Costs.
+30.7.9 Format and Validation of Start-Up Costs and Shut-Down Costs

 For a Generating Unit or a Resource-Specific System Resource, the submitted Start-Up Cost expressed in dollars ($) as a function of down time expressed in minutes must be a staircase function with up to three (3) segments defined by a set of 1 to 4 down time and Start-Up Cost pairs.
 The Start-Up Cost is the cost incurred to start the resource if it is offline longer than the corresponding down time.
 The last segment will represent the cost to start the resource from cold Start-Up and will extend to infinity.
 The submitted Start-Up Cost function shall be validated as follows: